 Required Higher Education Courses

-All HE doctoral students should take EDUC 556 Higher Education Finance and EDUC 705 Proseminar in Research & Analysis.
+All HE EdD students should take EDUC 7132 Doctoral Proseminar on Education Research and EDUC 7805 Proseminar in Research & Analysis.
 It is strongly advised that students enroll in required HE courses at the 1st opportunity they are offered.
 Course substitutions must be approved by your advisor.

 All HE doctoral students are required to take 2 methods courses either within GSE or another school at Penn.
-One of these courses must be a a statistics course.
+Methods courses must be at the 5000 level or above.
+One of these courses must be a quantitative methods or statistics course.
 Students should consult their academic advisor regarding the appropriate methods courses for their program of study.
 Methods courses filled at GSE outside of the HE Division will also fulfill GSE's distribution requirement.

 This planned program of study is based on enrollment in 2 courses per semester, including summer session.
 Doctoral candidates must be registered each fall and spring term for coursework.

 Elective courses may be taken at any school at Penn; however, the majority of HE students fulfill their electives within the division.
 Courses must be at the 5000 level or above and students must consult their academic advisor before enrolling in any course outside of GSE.
 Students may not register for more than 4 independent studies (EDUC 9999) over the course of their program of study.